 Crises of Identity at the workplace:

-By accepting that your workplace identity is just one part of who you are as a person, you can better understand how to interact with your coworkers and clients.
+By accepting that your workplace identity is just one part of who you are, you can better understand how to interact with your coworkers and clients.
 You don’t have to change who you are because of the people around you, but rather learn from those differences.

 Identity crisis:

-When we feel like we’re not getting enough out of our jobs or being mistreated by our employers, it can threaten our sense of self.
-We might begin to question who we are and what’s important to us, which is often referred to as a “crisis of identity.
+Feeling like we’re not getting enough out of our jobs or being mistreated by our employers can threaten our sense of self.
+We might begin to question who we are and what’s important to us, often called a “crisis of identity.
 Negative thoughts about ourselves can lead to stress, anxiety, and depression.

 If you find yourself questioning your sense of self, it’s essential to stop and take a step back.
 Consider what the most important aspects are to you.
 What do you want to get out of your work experience?
 How can you change things that aren’t working for you?